 There are many ways to play D&D digitally, and D&D Beyond is a comprehensive toolkit that will help you online and IRL.
 Here’s how to use it.

 More people are playing tabletop RPGs online than ever before.
-Online play was already a growing trend before a global pandemic sent everyone into a lockdown.
+Online play was already a growing trend before a global pandemic sent everyone into lockdown.
 Now, there’s no shortage of digital toolsets and virtual tabletops to help players and DMs keep track of their games.

 Plus, there’s a tracking feature for homebrew creations.
 You’ll even find Matt Mercer’s homebrews on there from time to time.